pudly/schmopera-hugo/content/articles/kristen-seikaly-on-how-to-learn-a-role.md

 ---
-title: Kristen Seikaly on how to learn a role
+title: "Kristen Seikaly on how to learn a role"
 ---

 Whether you are just learning your first role or seasoning your role-learning technique, this guide is intended to help you with learning an operatic role as efficiently and painlessly as possible.
 I hope that you will share with me any tips and tricks that I have not mentioned here.
 Not only will it be helpful to my readers, it just so happens that I am learning a role right now myself!
 I will use the role I’m covering, Prince Orlofsky from Johann Strauss’ *Die Fledermaus*, as my guide for this tutorial.